DennisVoigtlaender/Readmetest/README.md

 <a href="http://icampus.thm.de"><img src="img/iCampusLogo_V2.png"
 alt="Homepage of iCampus"height="180" /></a>

+Joomla extensions, designed to handle the scheduling and planning needs of the universities sector.

 In all software there are mistakes that need to be fixed.
 The source code of iCampus projects is centrally located on the internet, making it accessible to everyone.
 Besides that there is a possibility to report